History of Full Tilt Poker

 Marketing and Image

 Full Tilt Poker immediately embarked on an aggressive marketing campaign to attract new players to its site, which contributed greatly to the good player levels right from the start.
 There were generally enough players to fill the tables throughout the day, giving the site a busy and professional image from day one.
-However, they had a long way to go to catch up with other poker sites that had launched earlier in the 1990′s.
+However, they had a long way to go to catch up with the other poker sites that had launched earlier in the 1990′s.

 In 2005, they went through the first of what would become numerous revamps to keep pace with what poker players were demanding for their online poker entertainment.
 As a result of its new look and emphasis on listening to what players were saying, a steady growth rate was sustained throughout the year, and slowly but surely Full Tilt Poker attained industry recognition and respect.